LogtalkDotOrg/logtalk3/examples/searching/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-Some of the code in this folder is adapted, with permission, from the book "Prolog Programming for Artificial Intelligence" by Ivan Bratko.
+Some code in this folder is adapted, with permission, from the book "Prolog Programming for Artificial Intelligence" by Ivan Bratko.

 For a description of the search problems, please see a classical AI book